Personalize selling with product rec quizzes 👉

 15. Repeat the steps above, creating new Paths for the topic preferences you have.
 Zapier Paths supports up-to three Paths so if you have more than three topic preferences, you’ll need to create multiple Zaps to cover all eventualities.

-Once you’re done, turn the Zap on and run some tests by filling in your typeform to make sure that the contact details are being sent to the correct sequence for each option.
+Once you’re done, turn the Zap on and run some tests by filling in your form to make sure that the contact details are being sent to the correct sequence for each option.
 To find this, go to your sequence in ConvertKit, click ‘Reports’ then click ‘Subscribers’.

 Screenshot showing subscribers in ConvertKit